pangeo-forge/pangeo-forge-orchestrator/docs/github_app.md

 > call the GitHub API \_as the app*.
 How do we do this?
 >
 > The good news is that we can use the convenience functions baked into `pangeo_forge_orchestrator`
 > to help us in retreiving the necessary credentials.
-For both of these actions, you will need to make
-> make sure the `GITHUB_APP_CONFIG_PATH` is set.
 >
 > ### 1.
 Get a JWT for your dev app
 >